-What is constant in the development of Chinese thought is learning-to-be as virtuous learning; it is about humanity, love, compassion and benevolence (Ren, $\sqsubset$ ); about living correctly in line with respect for familial responsibility (Li, $\Chi$ ); and, from that core, developing a societal way of being.
+What is constant in the development of Chinese thought is learning-to-be as virtuous learning; it is about humanity, love, compassion and benevolence (Ren,仁); about living correctly in line with respect for familial responsibility (Li, $\mathbb{X}$ ); and, from that core, developing a societal way of being.
 Correct behaviour, at least for traditional Confucians, is a set of rules governing imperatives with its ethical roots having resonance with rule utilitarianism.
-Wisdom (Zhi, $\rightleftarrows$ ) is relational rather than personal knowing, or knowledge.
+Wisdom (Zhi, 志) is relational rather than personal knowing, or knowledge.
 The relational aspects of Zhi are linked to Ren, the balanced way of being within a community that defines the role, the being, of the person in a specific position.
 As the Daxue evidences, this is rooted in familial relationships in a model for both community and self.
+This community, according to the Daxue, has 'illustrious virtue; to renovate the people; and to rest in the highest excellence'.
+The learned are wise and exemplary individuals (Junzi, 君子), people of similar intent and action to the Greek Phronimos.
+Their wisdom is evident in their practice and, in this practice, they become teachers.